1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 4. MUSO’s obligations

 4.1 MUSO shall perform the Services substantially in accordance with the Order and with reasonable skill and care.

 4.2 Clause 4.1 shall not apply to the extent that any non-conformance is caused by use of the Services contrary to MUSO’s instructions, or by modification or alteration of the Services by any party other than MUSO or MUSO’s duly authorised contractors or agents.

-4.3 If the Services do not conform with clause 4.1, MUSO will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance within a reasonable period, or provide the Customer and/or the Authorised Users with an alternative means of accomplishing the desired performance.
-Such correction or substitution constitutes the Customer’s and the Authorised Users’ sole and exclusive remedy for any breach of the undertaking set out in clause 4.1.
+4.3 If the Services do not conform with clause 4.1, MUSO will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance within a reasonable period, or provide the Customer and/or the System Users with an alternative means of accomplishing the desired performance.
+Such correction or substitution constitutes the Customer’s and the System Users’ sole and exclusive remedy for any breach of the undertaking set out in clause 4.1.
 Notwithstanding the foregoing, MUSO:

-(ii) the transfer of data over communications networks and facilities, including the internet, and the Customer and the Authorised Users acknowledges that the Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.
+(ii) the transfer of data over communications networks and facilities, including the internet, and the Customer and the System Users acknowledges that the Services may be subject to limitations, delays and other problems inherent in the use of such communications facilities.

 4.4 The Contract shall not prevent MUSO from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to or the same as those provided under the Contract.

-5. Customer and Authorised User obligations
+5. Customer and System User obligations

 (a) provide MUSO with: